sencha/code-guidelines/Preventing_JavaScript_Errors.md

     }

-In many cases, the use of [guard clauses](http://refactoring.com/catalog/replaceNestedConditionalWithGuardClauses.html) makes good sense as they highlight exceptions to the "default" execution path:
+In many cases, the use of [guard clauses](http://refactoring.com/catalog/replaceNestedConditionalWithGuardClauses.html) makes good sense as they highlight exceptions to the "normal" execution path:

     // bad
     function getPayAmount() {